 Shipt – When Instacart is overwhelmed, try Shipt.
 In our area, it gives us access to more than the one grocery store available through Instacart.

 Thrive Market – We’re getting a lot of our staples (and some of our household supplies) from here right now.
 They’re currently experiencing shipping delays of 7-10 days, so we’re restocking in advance of when we will need things.
 (I’m only ordering stuff we will use regardless of whether local groceries become more available.)

 Pete’s Paleo – Chef-made meals catered to your diet (Paleo, Keto, AIP Friendly, Low FODMAP) shipped frozen to your door.
 Order on Monday, delivered on Friday.
 Weekly seasonal menu is posted on the website (meals like Mango Glazed Chicken with Sautéed Spinach and Beets).
 Just pop them in the oven to warm up.

 Trifecta Nutrition – These chef-made organic meals (Keto, Paleo, Clean, Vegan, Classic, Vegetarian) are fully cooked and macro balanced.
 Change, pause, or cancel your plan at any time.
 Shipping is always free.

-PaleoValley has grass-fed jerky, bone broth, whole-food vitamin C and more for 10% off with coupon code MOMMYPOTAMUS10.
+PaleoValley has grass-fed jerky, bone broth, whole-food vitamin C and more for 15% off for a limited time with coupon code MP15.

 Four Sigmatic has put together a bundle of two products – mushroom coffee and chaga extract – that’s 20% off with free shipping.
 You can find it here, and you can read more about the chaga mushroom here.